 System sales and support.
 Revenues from system sales and support are derived from the sale of information systems and the provision of related support services, including perpetual software licenses, conversion, installation and training services, hardware and peripherals, SaaS services, forms and supplies, software application support, hardware maintenance, and continuing education.
 We do not recognize revenue upon the execution of a sales contract.
 Revenue from the sale of the perpetual software license, conversion, and installation and training services is recognized on a module-by-module basis after the installation and training have been completed and the system is functioning as designed for each individual module.
 Revenue from the sale of hardware is recognized upon shipment of the hardware to the customer.
 Support services are provided pursuant to a support agreement under which we provide comprehensive system support and related services in exchange for a monthly fee based on the services provided.
 The initial term of these contracts typically ranges from three to five years, after which these contracts renew automatically on a year-to-year basis thereafter until terminated.
-Revenues from support services are provided our Cloud EHR service, are provided on a remote basis by storing and maintaining servers at our headquarters or other third-party facilities that contain customers' patient and administrative data.
+Revenues from support services are recognized in the month when these services are performed.
+Our SaaS services, which include our Cloud EHR service, are provided on a remote basis by storing and maintaining servers at our headquarters or other third-party facilities that contain customers' patient and administrative data.
 Revenues from our SaaS services are recognized in the month when these services are performed.